Converting a PowerShell (PS1) Script to an EXE File

 ps2exe command syntax

-Win-PS2EXE is a graphical version of the ps2exe utility.
-Here you can specify the required compiling options with a simple GUI form.
+Win-PS2EXE is a graphical version of the ps2exe tool.
+Here you can specify the options required to compile the EXE from PS1 in the GUI.

 Win-PS2EXE Graphical frontend to PS1-to-EXE convertor